 - Now, it’s time to paint!
-For the most aesthetically-pleasing result on your terrazzo floor, you’ll want to invest in a premium-quality water-based paint.
+For the most aesthetically pleasing result on your terrazzo floor, you’ll want to invest in premium-quality water-based paint.
 Use a paint roller to apply the fresh coat of paint on your floor.
 If you’re going for light shades, you can apply double layers for a more vivid visual effect.

 How to Stain Terrazzo Floors?

 For homeowners with old terrazzo floors, staining is the best alternative, as it involves getting rid of the old layer of wax finish and applying a fresh coating.

 Steps to Stain Terrazzo Floors

 Follow the procedure below to properly stain your terrazzo floor and restore its original gloss;